 Biographical Information

-Chih-Sheng Lin has been a top shortstop in the Chinese Professional Baseball League.
+Chih-Sheng Lin has been a top infielder in the Chinese Professional Baseball League.
 He is the cousin of Tai-Chi Kuo and Tai-Yong Kuo.
-He has won three home run titles, one RBI title, one stolen base title and one MVP (through 2015).
+He has won four home run titles, one RBI title, one stolen base title and one MVP (through 2016).

 Lin played for Taiwan in the 1997 World Youth Championship, 1998 World Youth Championship and 1999 World Junior Championship; Taiwan won Silver in all three events.
 In the 2001 World Port Tournament, he hit .320/.370/.360.
 He also played for the senior national team in the 2001 Asian Championship, being named the tourney's All-Star third baseman.

 Lin batted .263/.391/.316 in the 2002 Haarlem Baseball Week and .257/.257/.429 in the 2003 World Port Tournament, in which he tied Evert-Jan 't Hoen and Sidney de Jong for the most triples (2).
 In the 2003 Baseball World Cup, Lin hit .273/.294/.424 as Taiwan's starting first baseman and delivered a key home run in the quarterfinals to beat Team USA.